OLY-Tokyo Olympics Digest

 FEATURED IMAGES

-OSWM177 — United States men’s 4x100m freestyle relay team celebrate after winning the gold medal.
+OLYMB114 - Katie Ledecky reacts after winning the women’s 1500-meters freestyle final.

-OLYAS123 — Indonesia’s Rio Waida crashes on a wave during third round of the men’s surfing competition.
+OLYPS127 - Ugo Humbert serves during the third round of the men’s tennis competition.

-OLYVT101 — Somon Makhmadbekov, of Tajikistan, and Ahmad Alikaj, of the Refugee Olympic Team, compete during their men’s 73kg elimination round of the judo match.
+OSWM538 - Guilherme Costa spits water before a heat of the men’s 800-meter freestyle.

-OLYCO132 — Julia Brueckler of Austria competes in the women’s street skateboarding finals
+OSWM807 - United States’ Caeleb Dressel swims in a 100-meter freestyle semifinal.